JokerApocalypse/X-TECH-API/README.md

 # X-TECH-API
 🚀 X-TECH Bug API
-The Xeon Bug API is a powerful endpoint API developed by X-TECH to exploit vulnerabilities in WhatsApp.
+The X-TECH Bug API is a powerful endpoint API developed by X-TECH to exploit vulnerabilities in WhatsApp.
 This API provides endpoints that can:

 🛑 Delay WhatsApp on Android devices.
 🌋 Spam Call Users on WhatsApp.